JIoffe/ArrayBufferStream/README.md

  - UNORM8, UNORM16 (float in range 0-1, with 8 or 16 bit precision)
  - ASCII strings
 Note: For performance, bounds are not checked for integral types.
 Clamp values as necessary or unexpected values may be written on byte overflow.
+Clamped variations of each write is provided for convenience.
 ## Installation
 Using **NPM**: